lichenaut/VegAlts/README.md

 Description: 1 Water Bottle, 1 Wheat, and 1 of any seed type, in any order.

-Note: Fake Eggs do not hatch.
+Note: Fake Eggs do not hatch, versions 1.16.1+.

 ### Ender Pearl